If you wish to set up your own childcare service in part of Bexley you will first need to identify suitable premises from which to operate.

 To assist you to identify suitable premises there are information packs provided through our Family Information Service which outline the minimum standards you need to meet before you will be allowed to open or operate.

-Further information on the standards required may be found on the Ofsted website.
+Further information on the standards required may be found on Ofsted.

 Once you have understood the requirements you will then need to complete paperwork and forward it to Ofsted who are the Government's regulatory body for overseeing all childcare activities in England.
 Depending on the type of childcare you wish to open there are a range of people available to give you information, support and advice.

-The first step therefore for you is to contact the Family Information Service (see right hand menu for contact details) and they will forward to you the appropriate pack of information relating to the service you want to develop.
+The first step is to contact the Family Information Service (FIS) and they will forward to you the appropriate pack of information relating to the service you want to develop.
 They will also provide you with the name of the person you will be able to contact for support.

 Starting up childcare